ezsystems/ez-js-rest-client/README.md

 After this command, the report is available in `test/coverage/lcov-report/index.html`.

+#### Continuous execution

+During development it may be quite handy to automatically rerun unit-tests and/or lint checks, once any project related file has changed.

+Using so called `watch` tasks this can easily be achieved.
+Currently the following of those tasks exist:

+- `watch:lint`: On each file change execute a linting run
+- `watch:test`: Execute a unit-test run on each file change

 #### Manual tests

 The library can be manually tested by installing the Symfony2 bundle